alinz/react-native-share-extension/README.md

 # Final note

-I have used `react-native-modal` module to handle the showing and hiding share extension which makes the experience more enjoyable for the user.
+I have used `react-native-modalbox` module to handle the showing and hiding share extension which makes the experience more enjoyable for the user.

 Cheers